-Because we’re a Government organisation, we have much stricter security clearance than other employers.
-If secure information is disclosed or it reaches groups or individuals who wish to threaten the stability of the UK, it could impact on the security of the country.
+Because we’re a government organisation, we have a stricter security clearance than most other employers.
+If secure information is disclosed, or it reaches groups or individuals who wish to threaten the stability of the UK, it could impact on the security of the country.
 So it’s essential to ensure we safeguard against that possibility by obtaining security clearance for everyone working for us.
 When you begin your new role at SIS, you’ll fully understand why our security process was so rigorous.

-We’ll need to conduct background checks to make sure your life, character and personal circumstances are right for an organisation like ours.
+We’ll need to run background checks to make sure your life, conduct and personal circumstances are right for an organisation like ours.
 And we need to build a picture of a person we can trust to work with sensitive information.
 You should understand that the higher the level of security required for your role, the more intrusive the process will be.
-The security vetting is rigorous but fair, and we strive to be as sensitive as possible as we research your background, and other people in your life such as your family members, partner, former partners and your referees.
+The security vetting is rigorous but fair, and we strive to be as sensitive as possible as we research your background, and other people in your life, such as your family members, partner/former partners and your referees.
 Third-party research may also include checks against criminal and security records.

 Our most comprehensive form of vetting, you’ll need this for roles that involve long-term, frequent or uncontrolled access to SECRET material.
 You’ll need to:

 We’re upfront about the security vetting process so you can decide if you want to proceed before you even apply or decline applying for work in particularly sensitive areas.

 Unfortunately, if you don’t pass our security clearance, we are unable to give a reason for the decision.